Azure/open-service-broker-azure/docs/modules/postgresql.md

 ##### Deprovision

-Deletes the PostgreSQL DBMS and database.
+Deletes the PostgreSQL database only, the DBMS remains provisioned.